DavisPL-Teaching/189c/README.md

 - **Listed Title:** Special Topics in Computer Science - Programming Languages and Compilers
 - **Schedule:** Monday, Wednesday, Friday 1:10-2pm
 - **Location:** Teaching and Learning Complex 1218
+- **Final exam:** June 12, 6-8pm (Please note that this is not in schedulebuilder!
+But it is the correct time for our class slot.
+189 final exam dates are not listed because the final exam room is yet to be determined.
+If they are unable to get us a room, then we will do the final exam in class.)

 ## Course Description